Explicit non-Gorenstein R=T via rank bounds I: Deformation theory: Recollection of pseudodeformation theory

 \section{Recollection of pseudodeformation theory}

 Throughout this manuscript, we retain the conventions and terminology of the preceding work \cite{WWE5} of the second-named and third-named authors.
 In this section, we summarize these items for the convenience of the reader, specializing them to the particular level $N=\ell_0\ell_1$ and Atkin--Lehner eigenvalues $\varep = (-1,-1)$ specified in \S\ref{sssec: intro HA and ES}.
+Note that since we fix this choice of Atkin--Lehner signs throughout this paper, we omit the superscript $\varep$ found in the notation throughout \cite{WWE5}.

 Nothing new is proven in this section.
 Those readers who have some familiarity with the ideas of \cite{WWE5} can safely skip this section on first reading, and refer back when necessary.